Download a word version here.

 The types of Personal Data to be Processed

-The Client may collect and submit Personal Data of Users and Subscribers to the Cloud4Wi services, the extent of which is determined and controlled by Client on its sole discretion, depending also on services products, licenses, and subscriptions purchased by the client, and which may include, but is not limited to the following categories of Personal Data:
+The Client may collect and submit Personal Data of Users and Subscribers to the Processor, the extent of which is determined and controlled by Client on its sole discretion, depending also on services products, licenses, and subscriptions purchased by the client, and which may include, but is not limited to, the following categories of Personal Data:

 - User's Contacts and Profile data